SathvikJoel/Web-Dev-Notes/HTML/HTML.md

 > HTML = HyperText Markup Language
 >
+> HyperText means that text is linked between pages
+>
 > Use mdn documentation for more info on HTML
 >
 > w3schools.com also has good tutorials